floatzcss/floatz/README.md

 ###List navigations
 They easiest form of navigation is a simple horizontal list navigation using **flz_listnav**.

 The following example shows such a list navigation.
-Each navigation item is separated using a special separator (which could have also be defined within CSS instead).
+Each navigation item is separated using a separator character(which could have also been defined within CSS instead).
 The active item is marked with **flz_selected**.
 ```
 <ul class="flz_listnav">
    <li class="flz_selected"><a href="#">Menu 1</a> |</li>